titouanjd/sudoku-solver/README.md

-# Sudoku solver (WIP)
+# Sudoku solver
 A 9x9 Sudoku puzzle is detected from an image using a CNN trained on the MNIST dataset.
 A recursive backtracking algorithm then solves the puzzle.

-## Project current state
+## Procedure
-- Sudoku solver working from a valid grid
-- Current issue: the trained CNN model sometimes makes wrong digit predictions leading to invalid grids which the Sudoku solver cannot solve
+1. Convert Sudoku image to black and white
+2. Detect Sudoku grid and warp the image
+3. For each cell on the grid
+    1. Extract digit from the cell
+    2. Use pre-trained CNN to make prediction about digit
+4. Solve Sudoku using backtracking algorithm